strayge/hstt/README.md

   -H [<header> ...]
 A request header to be sent
   -b <body>          A request body to be sent
-  -m <method>        An HTTP request method for each request (default: GET) --debug            Run in debug mode
+  -m <method>        An HTTP request method for each request (default: GET) --counter          Replace "{i}" in url to current request number --debug            Run in debug mode
   --insecure         Skip TLS verification
   --chrome           Use Chrome User-Agent header